christianbernier/physicsnotes/notes/atomic-physics/hydrogen-atom-wave-functions.md

 One is $n$, the principle quantum number, which can take on values $1,2,3,...$.
 Another is the angular momentum quantum number, $l$, which can have values $0,1,2,...,n-1$.
 The third is the magnetic quantum number, $m_l$, which can have values $0,\pm 1,\pm 2,...,\pm l$.

-The principle quantum number ($n$) is the sameas the quantum number $n$ found using the Bohr model, and can be used to quantize the energy levels:
+The principle quantum number ($n$) is the same as the quantum number $n$ found using the Bohr model, and can be used to quantize the energy levels:

 $$E_n=-\frac{me^4}{32\pi^2\epsilon_0^2\hbar^2}\frac{1}{n^2}$$